 Putting Wool to use

 We are in a habit of disposing of clothes that don’t fit us anymore.
-However, instead of throwing off your woolen clothing into the trash, you can simply turn them into a decorative article for holidays.
+However, instead of throwing your woolen clothing into the trash, you can simply turn it into a decorative article for holidays.
 A sweater ornament won’t be a bad idea and you can hang it on your front wall with the help of loops.

 Christmas Tree Star Ornament from Wool